-Stay in the Streamer’s Channel for a While
+3. Stay in the Streamer’s Channel for a While

-Create a Shout Out on Social Media
+4. Create a Shout Out on Social Media

 After you have raided the channel, send out a Tweet thanking your viewers for watching your stream and reminding them who you raided.
 Link to their social media if you can.

-Reach Out for a Collaboration
+5. Reach Out for a Collaboration

 If you genuinely liked their content, reach out to them in a few days for a possible collaboration.
 Be respectful and explain how you believe the partnership would benefit you both.
 Don’t be downhearted if they don’t accept your proposal.

 What to Do if You are Raided

-Ask their followers what they like about the broadcaster they came with and engage with them.
+Ask their followers what they like about the broadcaster they came up with and engage with them.
 Don’t talk about yourself or your channel until they ask.
 Again, see this as an opportunity to network.

 Shout out to them on social media, thanking them for the raid.
 When you are finished with your stream, take the chance to look at the content on their channel.
 If you enjoy their content, reach out to them to ask for a Twitch collab.